"I believe that banking

 those who have produced it.
 The money people earn from selling

-their produce enables and constrains them to buy goods and services
+their produce enables them to buy goods and services and also constrains them to buy

-up to the value of what they have produced.
+no more than the value of what they have produced and sold.

 When one person